Seminar Series Overview

-- How does value capture work?
+First, how does value capture work?
 Does COVID-19 re-embed value in land development with social futures?
+Value capture is practiced locally idiosyncratically.
+By juxtaposing a set of dissimilar cases as a method of comparison (Caldeira, 2017), we plan to unravel how capture techniques are assembled and then mobilized globally as “methodological essence” to fix urban problems (Peck and Theodore, 2001) and the variegated process of implementation and outcomes.
 We will also examine whether, and, if so, how, COVID-19 disrupts or restructures present land development discourses and practices.
 COVID-19 exposes marginalization and inequality in poor housing conditions for migrants and low-income neighborhoods, private design of public space, and anti-poor and profit-driven treatments of informal settlements.
-This raises questions about how to capture value differently such that it is re-embedded with the social.
+This raises questions about how to capture value differently such that it is re-embeded with the social.
 How does on-going social resistance to commodification and value capture, such as squatting and occupy movements, community land trust, etc., join forces with new reckonings around social inequalities in land?

-- How should the politics of land development and the city’s social futures be aligned?
-The outcomes of value capture are never predetermined and instead are molded through the public-private dynamics.
+Second, how should the politics of land development and the city’s social futures be aligned?
+Some have argued that land speculation is predicated on value capture techniques, which further intertwine public benefits with financial logics (Chen, 2020; Safransky, 2020; Weber and O’Neill-Kohl, 2013).
+Others, however, have seen value capture as a state-led appropriation of a land rent gap where better developments are possible (Fainstein, 2012; Haila, 2015; Robinson and Attuyer, 2020; Todes and Robinson, 2020).
+These two divergent bodies of work suggest that the outcomes of value capture are never predetermined and instead are molded through the public-private dynamics.
 The proposed conference and workshop will foreground practices of value capture as a means toward possible social futures in the politics of land development.

 This project is supported by an Urban Studies Foundation Seminar Series Award grant (USF-SSA-210213) and hosted by Dr. Mi Shih and Dr. Kathe Newman.